-Shareholder Fees (fees paid directly from your investment) None
+character 1990 (1990 para anotal) from Joan miscanions, 1111

 Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.78%

 Distribution and/or Service (12b-1) Fees 0.00%

 Other Expenses 0.01%

 Total Annual Fund Operating Expenses 0.79%

-Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
+^{} Pursuant to a Distribution Plan, the Fund may bear a Rule 12b-1 fee not to exceed 0.25% per year of the Fund's average daily net assets.
 However, no such fee is currently paid by the Fund, and the Board of Trustees has not currently approved the commencement of any payments under the Distribution Plan.